The New Zealand Herald and Jimbo’s have provided us with an idealised “bad science” case study.

 I sent a message to the New Zealand Herald’s online editors the day after I found this out, to express my concern about this conflict of interest and about the misleading content of the article.
 It’s been over a week now, and disappointingly I’ve had no response from them.
 You can read my message at the bottom of this article.

 The morning after I sent that message, the New Zealand Herald was distributed along with a copy of the Health 2000 December catalogue.
-The same catalogue advertising one of the products Ms Clare was surreptitiously promoting in her Herald column only days earlier.
+The same catalogue advertising one of the products Ms Clair was surreptitiously promoting in her Herald column only days earlier.

 As far as I’m aware the New Zealand Herald has yet to acknowledge the full extent of this conflict of interest, but I hope that hearing about this will make you think twice before trusting detox advice.
 Without taking the time to look behind the curtain, it can be hard to tell if someone stands to gain financially from the advice they’re giving.

 As always, if you think a health claim might not be all it claims to be, the best approach is to ask for evidence.
 If all you’re given is anecdotes, it’s probably not trustworthy.
 In the case of detox advice, asking for specifics on which toxins they’re talking about can also be a good approach.

 It seems appropriate for me to state here that I have no conflicts of interest to declare.
 All I’ll gain if you take my advice to be sceptical of misleading detox claims is peace of mind.

 Here is the letter I sent to the New Zealand Herald’s online editors:

 I’m concerned that the article contains misleading content and that her substantial conflict of interest is not made adequately clear to readers.